BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-01-31-cloudfront-web-streaming-platform-part-1.md

 ## What is a CDN then ?

-CDN for Content Delevery Network is a service allowing the delivery of content to users across the internet (here our HTML pages and assets).
+CDN for Content Delivery Network is a service allowing the delivery of content to users across the internet (here our HTML pages and assets).
 Wherever the user is in the world.
 To all users, even if they are very numerous.

 Cloudfront is the CDN service of AWS.
-By making available a large number of Pops around the world, it allows us to provide a response to a user as close as possible to their location.
+By making available a large number of POPs around the world, it allows us to provide a response to a user as close as possible to their location.
 This allows us to significantly reduce the time to first byte of our responses.
 Different [price classes](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PriceClass.html) allow you to choose the global "zone" in which your application should be available in order to achieve savings.

 ![Worldmap of AWS cloudfront edges](/images/posts/2022-01-31-cloudfront-web-streaming-platform/edges.png)

-Being in Lyon, we sometimes get answers from the Pop de Milan.
+Being in Lyon (France), we sometimes get answers from the POP (Point Of Presence) of Milan (Italia).
 Indeed, Milan is relatively much closer than Paris.

-Note that it is very easy to know which cloudfront pop answered you (default setting).
+Note that it is very easy to know which Cloudfront POP answered you (default setting).
-Each pop is identified by a three letter code that corresponds to the code of the nearest international airport (here: CDG corresponds to Paris Charles de Gaulle airport).
+Each POP is identified by a three letter code that corresponds to the code of the nearest international airport (here: CDG corresponds to Paris Charles de Gaulle airport).

 ```
 x-amz-cf-pop: CDG50-C1